sadykovIsmail/frontend-projects-collection/23-resume-generator/README.md

   ├── vite.config.js
 ```

-## 📃 License
+## License

-This project is open source under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.